After you apply – Residential tenancy cases

 What’s an urgent application?

-An urgent application is one where the Residential Tenancies Act 1997 directs VCAT to hear the dispute within a very short timeframe (for example, a dispute about urgent repairs must be heard within two business days).
+An urgent application is one where the Residential Tenancies Act 1997 directs VCAT to hear the issue within a very short timeframe.

 3 You get a notice of hearing